amimaro/amimaro/README.md

 If I weren't a programmer, you would see me baking delicious breads and pizzas because gastronomy is one of my passions besides traveling and enjoying the family.

-Recently I've been studying more about blockchain technologies in order to create my own projects.
+Currently I've been studying more about blockchain technologies in order to create my own projects.

 📫 How to reach me: ...